yi-xuan-97/React-Skills-Intern-Skills-Test-3/README.md

 Install axios
 ### `npm install axios --save`

-Install react-bootstrap
+Install react-photo-gallery
-### `npm install react-bootstrap bootstrap`
+### `npm install react-photo-gallery`

 Bug:
-Main page :
+Main page && Thoughts page :
--Need to click on "WINKLEVOSS CAPITAL" twice to show the news.
+-Need to click on navbar twice to show the news.

+Portfolio page:
+-Doesn't show the gallery at the first time, need to open/close "inspect" to let the gallery shows